Version 2, published January 2, 2024

 - Generative AI—Instructional Opportunities and Challenges

-- Google Bard Terms of Service (references Google’s Terms of Service)
+- Google Gemini (formerly known as Bard) Terms of Service (references Google’s Terms of Service)

 - GitHub Copilot Customer Agreement (references GitHub’s Terms of Service)